open-component-model/ocm-website/content/docs/tutorials/complex-component-structure-deployment.md

 redis-7475dd84c4-hzp2b      1/1     Running   0          54m
 ```

-__Note__: pod count might vary based on the default settings in the configuration data.
+**Note**: The pod count might vary based on the default settings in the configuration data.

 If the deployment isn't appearing, there are several places to check for errors: